vuex-asr/vuex-asr/docs/learn-by-example/actions.md

 ```
 ## next steps

-In the next chapter we go deeper into [namespacing](./namespacing.html) and how it could help us to organise our front-
+In the next chapters we go deeper into [aliasing](./aliasing.html) and [namespacing](./namespacing.html) and how these features could help us to improve the organisation of our front-end codebase.
-end codebase.